Alex Rodman: Early career

 Born in Sutton Coldfield, West Midlands, Rodman played schoolboy football with Aston Villa and Wolverhampton Wanderers and in the youth teams of Arden Forest and Coleshill Town.
-He began his senior career after signing for Midland Football Alliance club Leamington in 2005, with whom was named as the 2005–06 FA Cup's "Player of the Round" for the third qualifying round following a 2–0 win over Woodford United.
-This helped Leamington to a first round tie against League One team Colchester United, which Rodman playing in as the team were beaten 9–1.
+He began his senior career after signing for Midland Football Alliance club Leamington in 2005, with whom was named the 2005–06 FA Cup's "Player of the Round" for the third qualifying round following a 2–0 win over Woodford United.
+This helped Leamington to a first round tie against League One team Colchester United, which Rodman played in as the team were beaten 9–1.
 He made 41 appearances and scored five goals for Leamington in the 2005–06 season, playing mostly as a right wing-back and a midfielder.

 Rodman signed for Northern Premier League Premier Division club Grantham Town at the start of the 2006–07 season, after an unsuccessful trial with Alfreton Town.
 Having finished the season with 33 appearances and two goals for Grantham, he signed for Lincoln United of the Northern Premier League Premier Division in July 2007 after Grantham's relegation to the Northern Premier League Division One South.
 He scored five goals in 20 appearances for United before signing for Conference North club Gainsborough Trinity in November 2007, making his debut as a substitute in a 1–0 defeat away to Burscough on 3 November.
 Having scored two goals in 12 appearances, he departed Gainsborough for league rivals Nuneaton Borough in January 2008.
 He made his debut on 26 January as a substitute in a 3–0 home win over Workington, before scoring his first goal on 22 March in a 3–2 defeat away to Kettering Town.
 He scored two goals in 17 appearances for Nuneaton.